 Working with wobbly light metal champagne glasses did not help.
 A gentle wind could throw them out of balance, and I learned that the hard way.
 Just like guests who didn’t take care of the wind effect on the priciest drink on the menu.

 Allow yourself to mess up.
 Mistakes are human.
 Helping out a fellow co-worker is human as well.
 You can both do it.

 Beyond mastering the basic waiting tables technique, being open to learning things can push you far.

 In an international environment, you will come in contact with a variety of cultures.
-The guests might be calling their coffee differently, have a variety of expectations from their cocktails, and a radically different definition of salad they ordered.
+The guests might be calling their coffee differently, have a variety of expectations from their cocktails, and have a radically different definition of the salad they ordered.

 Stay open to acquiring knowledge, and even better, dedicate time to learning new languages on Duolingo or a similar app on your bus ride home.

 If you see unknown food items on the plate you are bringing to the guest, feel free to ask the chef about it.

 If you struggle with using the bottle opener, do not hesitate to ask waiter colleagues to show you how it works.